Author: Lauren Oliver

 Of the two stories, I personally enjoyed Gemma’s better.
 I liked her more as a character, and her experiences contained more action and suspense.
 There are also more sci-fi aspects in her story, which I preferred to Lyra’s more contemporary story.
 Lyra’s story is still enjoyable, but compared to Gemma’s I just found it to be a bit lacking.

-Ringer is the action-packed sequel to Replica in which Gemma and Lyra’s positions are switched.
+Ringer by Lauren Oliver is the action-packed sequel to Replica in which Gemma and Lyra’s positions are switched.
 I enjoyed the originality of the plot and the creative layout of the book itself.
 I personally preferred Gemma’s side of the story, but both stories are still thrilling.